kimyeongjong/Bilevel-Optimization/README.md

 - Bi-CS (Bilevel Co-Subgradient) — an any-time method for nonsmooth bilevel problems.
 - FC-BiO — a binary-search-based variant using a composite objective max(f(x)−t, g(x)−g⋆).
+- a-IRG — deterministic Iteratively Regularized Gradient specialized to our bilevel setup.
 - Exact baselines via Gurobi to compute the lower-level optimum (hinge loss) and then the upper-level optimum (minimal L1 norm among lower-level minimizers).

 The implementation is sparse-first: data is kept in CSR sparse format and all core computations support sparse matrices.
-Core scripts live under `scripts/` (previously `algorithms/`).
+Core scripts live under `scripts/`.

 ## Installation